reAIM-Lab/reaim-lab.github.io/shalmalijoshi.md

 ### About Me

 I am an Assistant Professor at Columbia University, Department of Biomedical Informatics where I lead the reAIM lab.
-I am a member of the Data Science Institute, SNF Center for Precision Psychiatry and Mental Health, and affiliated with Computer Science.
+I am a member of the Data Science Institute, and affiliated with the SNF Center for Precision Psychiatry and Mental Health, and Computer Science.
 Before Columbia, I was a Postdoctoral Fellow at Harvard University and the Vector Institute.
 I completed my PhD in Electrical and Computer Engineering from the University of Texas at Austin.
-My vision is to design reliable AI and ML systems  to improve clinical healthcare and inference capabilities in medicine research.
-I also focus on developing computational methods to quantify and mitigate algorithmic inequities using approaches that are more aligned with understanding broader health disparities.
+My vision is to design AI and ML systems to improve scientific inference and predictive capabilities in the biomedical sciences and informatics, focused on challenges of generalizability, reliability, and robustness.
 I develop methods that cut across deep learning, reinforcement learning, observational causal inference, and probabilistic modeling.

 How to pronounce my name: Shaal--muh--lee.

 <!------->

 ### Research Interests
-- Adaptive AI systems that address systematic biases in health and medicine observational data
+- Adaptive AI systems for health and medicine observational data
 - New capabilities for high-dimensional health and medicine data
-- New computational methods to quantify and mitigate inequities in health and medicine
+- New computational methods to improve robustness of scientific inference and predictions in health and medicine
-- Our group's current application areas are in clinical psychiatry, cardiology, radiology, and neurocritical care.
+- Our current application areas are in psychiatry, cardiology, radiology, and neurocritical care.

 Find out more about our group's [research]({{ site.baseurl }}/research.html), and [publications]({{ site.baseurl }}/publications.html).